davestewart/phomemo-cli-raw/README.md

 ![Phomemo MO2 Pro](https://eu.phomemo.com/cdn/shop/files/Cyan-Phomemo-M02-PRO-Bluetooth-Mini-Printer-High-Quality-Printing-Multiple-Thermal-Stickers_1220x_crop_center.png?v=1729060454)

-This package enables you to print directly to the printer using Node JS, from both local files, or via the browser through a local Express server.
+This package enables you to print directly to the printer using Node JS, from both local files, or from the browser via a local Express server.

 ## Setup

 ### Bluetooth

 For the package to connect to the printer over Bluetooth, OSX needs to give permissions to the application running Node JS.
 This will most likely be your Terminal app or your IDE.

 Navigate to **System Settings** > **Privacy & Security** > **Bluetooth**, and add any apps which will need to communicate with the printer.